kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 	...
 	// EvictionInterceptors reference interceptors that respond to EvictionRequests.
 	// Interceptors should observe and communicate through the EvictionRequest API to help with
 	// the graceful termination of a pod.
-The interceptors are chosen in reverse order of the list.
+The interceptors are selected sequentially, in the order
-	// In other words, the interceptor with the highest index runs first.
+	// in which they appear in the list.
 	//
 	// The maximum length of the interceptors list is 100.
 	// Interceptors are not supported when the pod is part of a workload (.spec.workloadRef is set).